Apple and Caramelized Onion Bites

 • Step 3

-Halve the baguette and drizzle oil on the cut surfaces.
+If using a baguette, halve and drizzle oil on the cut surfaces.
 Toast for 12 minutes or until golden.

 • Step 4